nhoang4/CS330HW5/README.md

 **Main** replicates that of a controller engine (an infinite loop and will return the Lock's 'engine state' encountering a correct code).

 ### Part 2:
-- ***LockEngineTester*** does the same thing that the predecessor ***LockEngine*** does but returns instead of printing, it simply just return the Lock's state once find the Unlock or Lock Code.
+- ***LockEngineTester*** does the same thing that the predecessor ***LockEngine*** does but returns instead of printing the Lock's state once find the Unlock or Lock Code.

 **Main** simulates a lock-cracker.
 It will try to crack the code and return the minimum and the maximum symbols generated as well as average cumulated symbols.
 ```
-  Note: The runtime for this implementation was way than anticipated (10~30s)
+  Note: The runtime for this implementation was way faster than anticipated(10~30s).
         The best record I gathered was 5 seconds to find the Unlocking key.
 ```